Bare Your Arms

 You'll probably see an immediate improvement but swelling and bruising will hide your results.
 Wait a couple of months to see your initial results, and about 6 months or so to see your optimal results.

 Where will my scars be?

 Your scars will be located on the underside of your upper arms, extending from your arm pit to your elbows.
 The length of your scar depends on how much correction was done.
-You'll get FREE scar treatments so that you can minimize your scars.

 What are the risks?